mikhailDyoshin/Django_MySQL/README.md

 # Django_MySQL
-Here I have steps that describe how to connect MySQL to Django project.
+Here I have steps that describe how to connect MySQL to Django project on Linux.

-### First of all, clone this repository, install virtual environment and download all requirements with following commands:
+### First of all, clone this repository, install virtual environment and download all requirements with the following commands:

 - `chmod u+x launch.sh`
 - `./launch.sh`